bvm/bvm/README.md

 1. `bvm clear-url-cache` - Clear the url caches, but not the binary caches.
 2. Ability to get a specific version of a binary when using `bvm resolve` (ex. `bvm resolve deno 1.3.1`)
 3. Ability to specify pre & post install commands in the configuration file.
-4. Require `--force` on `bvm install <url>` if already installed.
-5. Command aliases in the configuration file.
+4. Command aliases in the configuration file.
    ```jsonc
    {
      "binaries": [{